Skip To Main Content

 MATH 400 • Differential Calculus

-Calculus 1 is an introductory college-level course in differential calculus.
+Differential Calculus is an introductory college-level course in differential calculus.
 Students will develop understanding and skills associated with limits and continuity, techniques of differentiation and applications of differentiation.
+In this course, students will approach concepts and topics graphically, numerically and analytically.
+They will present their solutions verbally and in writing.
+Technology will enhance the curriculum and will be used on a regular basis to reinforce skills and concepts.

 Read More about MATH 400 • Differential Calculus